 Kari Hedges is vice president of national programs at the Blue Cross and Blue Shield Association (BCBSA), a national federation of 37 independent, community-based and locally operated Blue Cross and Blue Shield companies.
 The Blue System is the nation's largest health insurer covering nearly 100 million – one-in-three of all Americans.
 It is the largest single processor of Medicare claims in the nation, and holds the world's largest privately underwritten health insurance contract – the 5.2 million-member Federal Employee Program.

-In leading the Association’s National Programs, Hedges is responsible for the BlueCard program, Blue Distinction, the Blue National Doctor and Hospital Finder, and national employer services.
-The BlueCard program serves national employers with employees in multiple locations and individual travelers domestically and internationally; facilitating over 250 million claim transactions and over 600 million eligibility, claim status and referral requests annually.
+In leading the Association’s National Programs, Hedges is responsible for the BlueCard program, Blue Distinction, the Blue National Doctor and Hospital Finder and national employer services.
+The BlueCard program serves national employers with employees in multiple locations and individual travelers domestically and internationally, facilitating more than 250 million claim transactions and more than 600 million eligibility, claim status and referral requests annually.
 Blue Distinction is raising the quality of care being delivered across the country by recognizing facilities that meet objective, evidence-based thresholds for clinical quality and cost efficiency measures developed in collaboration with expert clinicians and leading professional organizations.
-Hedges is accountable for ensuring overall success of these programs, proving strategic leadership and directions of program development and on-going operations, financial performance and customer service.
+Hedges is accountable for ensuring overall success of these programs, proving strategic leadership and directions of program development and ongoing operations, financial performance and customer service.

 Hedges earned a bachelor’s degree from the University of Kentucky and an MBA from the University of Notre Dame.